 The new Natural History Museum of Utah at the Rio Tinto Center is a treasure trove of fascinating artifacts, jaw-dropping dinosaurs, amazing science, and stories of living history.
 You'll marvel at this architectural wonder where science is alive, accessible, entertaining and simply awe-inspiring.
 Open Daily 10:00 AM - 5:00 PM; Open Wednesdays until 9:00 PM; closed Thanksgiving and Christmas.

 Dinosaur National Monument - See the information at the top of this page.

 The Mill Canyon Dinosaur Trail is 13 miles north of Moab (near mile marker 141) on the west side of US 191.
 Along this trail dinosaur fossils and petrified wood can be viewed in a natural setting.

-Moab has two visitor locations which showcase exhibits and displays on archaeology, geology, paleontology, dinosaur bones, and plants: The Dan O'Laurie Museum, 435-259-7985, and the visitor center at Dead Horse Point State Park, north of Moab on SR 313 accessible from US 191.
-435-259-6511.
-For more information on these attractions, contact 800-635-6622.
+Moab has two visitor locations which showcase exhibits and displays on archaeology, geology, paleontology, dinosaur bones, and plants: The Museum of Moab and the visitor center at Dead Horse Point State Park, north of Moab on SR 313 accessible from US 191.

 The St. George Dinosaur Discovery Site at Johnson Farm offers some of the oldest and best-preserved tracks in the world.
 The tracks were discovered on the farm in February, 2000, and have become quite an attraction.